4 min read

 crons = ["*/5 * * * *"]

-What it’s good for: Infrastructure-level tasks you control — purging caches, sending daily digests, running DB maintenance.
+What it’s good for: Infrastructure-level tasks you control, like purging caches, sending daily digests, or running DB maintenance.
 The schedule is static and owned by you, the developer.

 Cloudflare Queues

-What it’s good for: Decoupling work, handling bursts, retrying failed jobs.
+What it’s good for: Decoupling work, handling bursts, and retrying failed jobs.
 It’s a solid primitive for async processing.

 trigger.dev